Configuration Spaces of Manifolds with Boundary: A model for SFM M

 By analogy with Section~\ref{sec:localMC1}, we may consider compactified fiberwise configuration spaces of points {SFMnY@$\SFM_{n}^{Y}$}

-in these halfspaces, which form a colored operad in spaces over $B$.
+in these half-spaces, which form a colored operad in spaces over $\partial B$.

+If $(r,s)=(0,2)$, each fiber is a ``Kontsevich eye''~\cite[Section~5.2]{Kontsevich2003}, i.e., the space $\SFM_{n}(0,2)$ (see Figure~\ref{fig:eye} adapted from~\cite{Kontsevich2003}).
+To explain the figure, note that up to translation and rescaling, we can fix the first point (e.g., at $(0,\dots,0,1) \in \Ha_{n}$).
+Then the second point moves in $\Ha_{n}$ with that first point removed.
+It can either come infinitesimally close to the first point (the ``iris''), to $\R^{n-1} \times \{0\} \subset \R^{n}$ (the ``lower lid''), or go to infinity, which can equivalently be seen as the first point being infinitesimally close to $\R^{n-1} \times \{0\}$ (the ``upper lid'')

-\begin{proposition} There exists a ``propagator'' satisfying the following properties: \begin{itemize} \item restricted to each fiber (a ``Kontsevich's eye'') the propagator becomes a volume form at the iris, and zero on the lower lid. \item at the iris, the volume form is (anti-)symmetric. \item $d\tilde \omega = 0$. \end{itemize} \end{proposition} \begin{proof} The first property is achieved by the local construction of the propagator~\cite{Willwacher2015} which is given as a pullback of the volume form on $S^{n-1}$ and is therefore closed.
-One can then follow the usual globalization argument using the \v{C}ech--de Rham complex of a good cover on $B$ and we get that the obstruction to globalize the propagator to a closed form is the Euler class of $Y\times \R\to B$.
-This class clearly vanishes since the latter bundle has a nonzero global section. \end{proof}
+\begin{proposition} There exists a ``propagator'' satisfying the following properties: \begin{itemize} \item restricted to each fiber (Figure~\ref{fig:eye}) the propagator becomes a volume form at the iris (point $2$ is infinitesimally close to point $1$), and zero on the lower lid (point $2$ is infinitesimally close to $\R^{n-1}$). \item at the iris, the volume form is (anti-)symmetric. \item $d\tilde \omega = 0$. \end{itemize} \end{proposition} \begin{proof} The first property is achieved by the local construction of the propagator~\cite{Willwacher2015} which is given as a pullback of the volume form on $S^{n-1}$ and is therefore closed.
+One can then follow the usual globalization argument using the \v{C}ech--de Rham complex of a good cover on $B$ and we get that the obstruction to globalize the propagator to a closed form is the Euler class of $Y|_{\partial B} \times \R\to B$.
+This class vanishes because the latter bundle has a nonzero global section. \end{proof}

-The boundary value at the iris of a propagator $\tilde \omega$ is a ``non-boundary-case''-propagator $\omega \in \Omega^{n-1}(S_{Y})$ in the sense of Section~\ref{sec:localMC1}.
+The boundary value at the iris of a propagator $\tilde \omega$ is a ``non-boundary-case''-propagator $\omega \in \Omega^{n-1}(S_{Y|_{\partial B}})$ in the sense of Section~\ref{sec:localMC1}.
 Therefore it gives rise to a MC element {zomega@$z_{\Omega}$}

-We may extend this to Maurer--Cartan element in the semi-direct product:
+We may extend this to a Maurer--Cartan element in the semi-direct product:

 where {zomegad@$z_{\Omega}^{\partial}$}